CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Corpus Creation and Structure

 \subsection{Annotation Scheme and Process}

 We created a gold-standard dataset through a rigorous, multi-stage annotation procedure carried out by three domain experts \citep{marcinkiewicz1994building, tseng2020best}, who annotated paragraph-level texts over a three-month training period.
 As preparation, all three coders read a diverse sample of policy directives carefully and analyzed representative cases of the five categories listed in Table ~\ref{tab:signals}.
-Then, we organized a workshop dedicated to explaining and testing out the codebook.
-Every week, the annotators coded small samples of roughly 500 paragraphs, compared their annotation results, then collectively discussed the results and refined their interpretation of the coding rules.
+Then, we organized a workshop dedicated to explaining and testing the codebook.
+Every week, the annotators coded small samples of roughly 500 paragraphs, compared their annotation results, then discussed the results and refined their interpretation of the coding rules.
 By the end of the training period, our annotators reached $K=0.864$ of inter-coder reliability.
-Figure~\ref{fig:kappa} shows inter-coder agreement across three rounds of coding.
-While the expected agreement under random sampling remained largely unchanged, Fleiss’ Kappa improved substantially from 0.670 to 0.864 after iterative training and calibration, indicating that the three annotators achieved high reliability and that our dataset is robust.
+Figure~\ref{fig:kappa} shows the inter-coder agreement over three rounds of independent coding in the training phase, with no discussion among annotators during the coding process.
+While the expected agreement under random sampling remained largely unchanged, Fleiss' Kappa improved substantially from 0.670 to 0.864 after iterative training and calibration.
+The improvement resulted from strengthened coding rules after iterative training, not from a forced consensus, indicating that the three annotators reached high agreement and the dataset is robust.

-Once we felt confident about the annotators' grasp of the codebook, they proceeded to code paragraphs at scale.
+Once we were confident about the annotators' grasp of the codebook, they proceeded to code paragraphs at scale.
 Each week, we assigned 1,000 randomly sampled paragraphs and repeated this process without sample replacement.
 By the end of the period, they annotated 6,000 samples, ensuring an even distribution across all labels.

 \paragraph{Two-Round Labeling Workflow} Each paragraph is processed through a two-step classification procedure (Figure ~\ref{fig:document_layer_pie}):